Writing a covering letter for a graduate job in IT

 It may be tempting to fill your covering letter with all your technical skills, achievements and examples from university, work and elsewhere.
 Don’t do this as your covering letter should not exceed one page or three to four paragraphs.
 Be selective about which information you choose to include.
 Pinpoint the top three or four attributes that the employer seeks.
 For example, these could be a genuine interest in technology, practical knowledge of databases and programming, and excellent communication skills.
 Then focus your covering letter around these requirements.

-Include examples from your academic, work and personal life to prove to recruiters that you have the skills, qualities and experience they’re looking for.
+Include examples from your academic work, personal life and any work experience to prove to recruiters that you have the skills, qualities and experience they’re looking for.
 If they seek a graduate who’s interested in pioneering technology, for example, and you attend fairs and conferences to find out what’s new in the tech space and blog about it, mention that.
 Or perhaps you have examples of when you have done a job well or solved a problem in a smart or new way.
 Your interests and activities outside work are also useful indicators of how well you will fit into a team.

 Explain why you have chosen that particular employer